pereznetworks/TD-Project9/project9-gallery-app/README.md

       STEP 3:

-      Decide whether you will need to use the SECRET
+      Decide whether you will need to use your FLICKR SECRET

-        For this project you will just need your API-KEY
+        For this project you will just need your FLICKR API-KEY

           The 'SECRET' is needed only when...